Tabster is an eclectic-style application designed to show how to build a tab-bar based iPhone application.

 Demonstrates the architectural design of a tab bar-based app containing multiple types of UIViewControllers:

-a) It contains three separate tabs (1,2,3) each containing their own navigation controller.
+a) It contains six separate tabs each containing their own navigation controller.

-b) One of the three tabs (TwoViewController) containing table view that navigates to a full screen view controller (presented with fade in and out) shows the technique of delaying the load of its view controller by calling directly: initWithNibName.
+b) One of the three tabs (TwoViewController) containing table view that navigates to a full screen view controller.

 c) ThreeViewController - shows badging with an input value to change that badge.

-d) FourViewController - loaded from a separate nib, demonstrating how to use multiple nibs, and setting its tab bar item programmatically.
+d) FourViewController - shows setting its tab bar item programmatically.

 UITabBar appearance customization